ocelotconsulting/ocelotconsulting.github.io/_posts/2016-10-27-global-hack-6.md

 ---

 We might have focused more on just making something that looked good if we felt that St. Patrick Center and similar organizations would benefit most from that, but we find value in function and meeting a need, not in smoke and mirrors.
 Had we to do the competition over again, we might have included more placeholders or templates faking out parts of non-implemented functionality, or perhaps polished the user interface and presentation to please the judges more.

 Normally in iterative software development the goal of having working software wins out initially, and client needs get met going forward whether that be polishing a UI or extended functionality.
 We have no doubt in our user interface and presentation skills, but we chose certain priorities for this competition and are pleased with the results.

+If you would like to view our work, check out the links below, and feel free to drop us a line via twitter or comment.

 * [Submission for GlobalHack 6](https://devpost.com/software/ocelot-consulting-s-global-hack-6-project)
 * [Github Repository](https://github.com/ocelotconsulting/global-hack-6/tree/1.0)
 * [Our Application](https://gh6.ocelotconsulting.com/)